Sonny Hilton

-Sonny Hilton (born 30 January 2001) is an English professional footballer who plays for Fulham, as a midfielder.
+Sonny Hilton (born 30 January 2001) is an English professional footballer who plays as a midfielder for National League North club Southport.

-Career
+Club career

-Hilton began his career with Tranmere Rovers and Fulham, before spending time on loan with Finnish club TPS in 2021.
+Born in Liverpool, Hilton began his career with Tranmere Rovers and Fulham, before spending time on loan with Finnish club TPS in 2021.
 In June 2022 he moved on loan to Carlisle United.

+He was released by Fulham at the end of the 2022–23 season.
+He signed for Bootle in October 2023.

+On 4 July 2024, Hilton signed for National League North club Southport.

+International career

+Hilton played for England at under-19 level.

 Personal life

 Hilton also competes in taekwondo, and finished fourth in the World Championships as a child.